SahandTerami/LinearReservoirOptimization/README.md

 3- Replace the parameters with your own values, then click the "Initialize" button.

-After clicking the "Initialize" button, new empty fields will appear in the grey box corresponding to the number of input frequencies.
-These fields represent the parameters of the input and output signals, which you should fill with your signal values.
+4- Fill the new empty fields with the parameters of your signals.

-4- Click the "Run" button to start the optimization.
+5- Click the "Run" button to start the optimization.